alexbevi/alexbevi.github.com/source/_posts/2012-11-21-fetching-changesets-in-redmine-from-heroku-using-svn.markdown

 ## Overview

-In 2012, [GitHub announced SVN support](https://github.com/blog/626-announcing-svn-support), which primarly opened the service up to developers who hadn't given up the centralized development model.
+In 2012, [GitHub announced SVN support](https://github.com/blog/626-announcing-svn-support), which primarily opened the service up to developers who hadn't given up the centralized development model.

 As an added bonus, it gave us an alternative view into the commit logs for our projects without the need for a local copy.